 In the beginning...

-All students in years 10 and 11 complete a full GCSE in Applied Ethics & Philosophy.
-The school believes the study of Philosophy and Ethics to be invaluable.
+Chapel School believes the study of Philosophy and Ethics to be invaluable and offers it as an option at GCSE for the current year 10.
+All students in the current year 11 study Philosophy and Ethics to GCSE.
 Students learn to consider fundamental issues of our modern society and develop the capacity to think critically and develop analytical skills.

 |Qualification||GCSE Religious Studies – Philosophy and Applied Ethics|

 |Syllabus number||Syllabus A (8062)

 Component 1: the study of religions, beliefs and teachings